-This is why we've compiled a "New Year Pet Resolutions Guide" to up your pet parent game, whether you are planning to adopt a pet or already have one.
-Following this 6 step guide will ensure you get all the help you need to keep you furbabies happy, safe and HOME.
+We've compiled a "New Year Pet Resolutions Guide" to up your pet parent game, whether you are planning to adopt a pet or already have one.
+Following this 6 step guide will ensure you get all the help you need to keep you fur kids happy, safe and HOME.

 1. Make a plan for your pet to stay SAFE and HOME

 The best way to ensure your pet stays out of danger in the outside world AND to keep them from getting lost, is to get them an ID tag.
 PetHub’s Get Me Home Club Tag is the most affordable and easy-to-use digital tag on the market.
 The PetHub tag gives you access to a world of benefits and lost pet tools when you activate your tag on your account.
 A microchip is another effective, but secondary option.
 We recommend having both at the same time for the very best chance of keeping your pets safe and home!

 Just like when you have a new baby in the house, bringing home a new pet will prove that there are some home adjustments to be made.
 Keeping harmful chemicals out of reach from your pet and ensuring you don’t own any pet-poisonous candles, plants or other products that would harm your pet when eaten is a must.

 And as you may know it can be difficult to keep your pet preoccupied when you are out of the house.
 Pet entertainment services like DOGTV help to nuture and teach your pet while you are away from the home.
 In fact, premium members get two months of DogTV for FREE after activating their PetHub tag!